alphagov/govuk-design-system/src/community/index.md

     {%- call imageCard({
       src: "/community/images/propose-a-change-to-pages.svg",
       alt: "Github propose a change illustration.",
-      title: "Propose a change to pages"
+      title: "Propose a change to pages",
+      classes: "govuk-!-margin-bottom-2"
     }) %}
       <p>Anyone can suggest an improvement, report a bug or correct an error on our pages.
 Look for the ‘Help improve this page’ section at the end of each page to <a href="https://design-system.service.gov.uk/community/propose-a-content-change-using-github/">propose a change using GitHub</a>.</p>
     {% endcall %}